JOEDUCERR/Scrapy/README.md

 **A Web Scraper Retrieval-Augmented Generation (RAG) System**
 Built using **Selenium**, **Streamlit**, and **Bright Data Web Scraping API**

+P.S.
+If you are not seeing the desired output from a popular website it may be because they are using anti-bot and security mechanisms.

 ---

 ## 📌 Overview